cuba-platform/documentation/README.md

 then try to uninstall gem `sass-3.5.0.pre.rc.1` and install `3.4.22`.
 Perhaps you should also reinstall all the other gems.

-### About PDF generate
+### Notes on PDF Generation

-The PDF generate is based on the [Asciidoctor PDF](https://asciidoctor.org/docs/asciidoctor-pdf/).
-This tool is used to generate the main entry adoc file.
+The PDF generation is based on the [Asciidoctor PDF](https://asciidoctor.org/docs/asciidoctor-pdf/).

-In order to keep current path configuration in the main entry adco file, the image folder should be relocated to right place. so the build script copy all necessary source file to the build folder and make all source folder to right relative path.

-The second thing need to introduce is the Image in the table.
-Because there are 2 use cases: Scaling and Visual Component, we have image in the table.

-There is an issue for the image in the table without specify the width: <https://github.com/asciidoctor/asciidoctor-pdf/issues/830>.
-So we add `,pdfwidth=xxin` to these images.
-This parameter is only useful for PDF generate without affecting HTML generation based on test.
+Due to the issue <https://github.com/asciidoctor/asciidoctor-pdf/issues/830> images in table cells should have `pdfwidth=xxin` attribute.

 ## Viewing Documentation Locally